 WriterDuet has cloud storage with the ability to save to Dropbox, Drive and your hard drive with additional automatic backups.

-Cost: Varies.
-Free version available with ability to upgrade to the $99 Pro version.
-Student pricing available.
+Cost: Free version, with option to upgrade to the $99 Pro version, as well as student pricing

 The popular tool offers formatting options for all of the above, but with the added bonus of being able to visualize scenes that need to be grouped together.
 Novelists swear by its ease of use and enjoy the benefits of this highly-visual platform.
 Scrivener’s corkboard feature allows you to make sense of all your notes and scenes — almost like creating a storyboard.